timklge/karoo-tilehunting/README.md

 - Green: A tile whose neighbors are all explored
 - Red: A tile that is explored, but has unexplored neighbors
 - Gray: An unexplored tile
+- Bright Green / Lime: A tile you have just explored

 If you ride into a new tile, the app will show an alert and draw the tile in bright green.
 You can reset the bright green colored tiles by tapping the "Reset Tiles" button in the app's menu.